ConflictHQ/hugoifier/README.md

 # Hugoifier (AI-Powered Theme Converter)

-This project aims to create a fully production-ready, AI-assisted Hugo theme converter with Decap CMS support as efficiently as possible.
+A utility that takes your HTML template/website or Hugo them and generates a production-ready Hugo theme with Decap CMS integration.

 ## What is it?